What Is Folic Acid Deficiency?

 - produce red blood cells (RBCs)

 If you don’t have enough folic acid in your diet, you may end up with a folic acid deficiency.
 Certain foods, like citrus juices and dark green vegetables, are particularly good sources of folate.
 Not eating enough folic acid can lead to a deficiency in just a few weeks.
-Deficiency may also occur if you have a disease that prevents your body from absorbing folate.
+Deficiency may also occur if you have a disease or genetic mutation that prevents your body from absorbing or converting folate to its usable form.

 Folic acid deficiency can cause anemia.
 Anemia is a condition where you have too few RBCs.
 Anemia can deprive your tissues of oxygen it needs, because red blood cells carry the oxygen.
 This may affect their function.